maths/moodle-qtype_stack/doc/en/CAS/Plots.md

 ## plot() {#plot}

 In STACK, the `plot` command has been defined to be a wrapper for Maxima's `plot2d` command.
 The wrapper makes sure that an image file is given an appropriate name, file location, and returns a URL to the image.
 Not all of the features of `plot2d` are available through `plot`.
 In particular only a very few of Maxima's `plot_options` are respected by `plot`, maily for security reasons.  (`plot` calls an external command `gnuplot` which writes to the server filesystem.)
-If you would like to expand the range of options available please conact the developers.
+Note that the `draw` package is currently not supported.

 Try, for example, the following in the question stem.